 Recently, I've been asked more frequently for tips on becoming a self-taught developer, which inspired me to write this post.
 I'll reflect on my experiences and share what I would do differently.

-In this article, I'll try to give general advice on how to improve for those considering or maybe already on the way to becoming self-taught software developers.
-It should be noted that the focus of the post is on front-end development since that's what I did, however, a majority of the advice can be applied to becoming a software engineer irrespective of focus.
+In this article, I'll provide general advice for those considering or already on the path to becoming self-taught software developers.
+Although the post focuses on front-end development (since that's my background), most of the advice can apply to software engineering regardless of your area of focus.